 Risk What is known Preventability Pulmonary oedema in patients with pre-existing left ventricular dysfunction In patients with dysfunction of left heart (left ventricle), inhalation of nitric oxide produces a decrease of pulmonary vascular resistance (resistance of blood flow).
 This is associated with an increase of pulmonary capillary wedge pressure, leading to transfer of liquid and colloid from blood capillaries through the interstitium exceeding the pumping capacity of the lymphatics.
 This risk is already clearly listed in the Product information.
-This risk can be further prevented by educational material reminding prescribers of the risk Acute cardiac failure with circulatory collapse in certain patient populations Data not available Risk of developing or aggravating cardiac failures in certain patient populations is
+This risk can be further prevented by educational material reminding prescribers of the risk Acute cardiac failure with circulatory collapse in certain patient populations Data not available Risk of developing or aggravating cardiac failures in certain patient populations is mentioned in the Product information.
+This risk can be further prevented by educational material reminding prescribers of the risk

-Important potential risks Risk What is known (Including reason why it is considered a potential (TISK) Inhibition of platelet aggregation and increased bleeding time Blood platelets contribute to coagulation.
+Important potential risks

+Risk What is known (Including reason why it is considered a potential risk) Inhibition of platelet aggregation and increased bleeding time Blood platelets contribute to coagulation.
 If their aggregation is compromised, there is a risk of bleeding.
 Patient at risk might be those with pre-existing bleeding disorders.
 Results of studies of the effect of iNO on coagulation are conflicting and not clinically relevant according to recent publications.
 Close control of coagulation is recommended in the Product information and in educational material.

+Missing information

-Missing information Risk What is known Combined Use with Other Vasodilators Available data on association of nitric oxide and other vasodilators suggests additive effects on pulmonary vasodilator effects and right heart performance Use during Pregnancy and Lactation There are no adequate data available on the use of nitric oxide during pregnancy.
+riissing iniormation Risk What is known Combined Use with Other Vasodilators Available data on association of nitric oxide and other vasodilators suggests additive effects on pulmonary vasodilator effects and right heart performance Use during Pregnancy and Lactation There are no adequate data available on the use of nitric oxide during pregnancy.
 The potential risk in pregnant women is unknown.
 It is not known whether nitric oxide is excreted in human milk.
 Patients 12-17 years treated for pulmonary hypertension in conjunction with heart surgery Clinical data supporting the suggested dose in the age range 12-17 years is limited.
 Paediatric use < 34 weeks gestational age for PPHN The data on safety and efficacy in pre-term infants < 34 weeks of gestation has not yet been established.

-VI.2.5 Summary of risk minimisation measures by safety concern All medicines have a Summary of Product Characteristics (SmPC) which provides physicians, pharmacists and other health care professionals with details on how to use the medicine, the risks and iNO\RMP version 4.1\2016 mentioned in the Product information.
-This risk can be educational material reminding further prevented by prescribers of the risk recommendations for minimising them.
+VI.2.5 Summary of risk minimisation measures by safety concern All medicines have a Summary of Product Characteristics (SmPC) which provides physicians, pharmacists and other health care professionals with details on how to use the medicine, the risks and recommendations for minimising them.
 An abbreviated version of this in lay language is provided in the form of the package leaflet (PL).
 The measures in these documents are known as routine risk minimisation measures.